xp4xbox/Puffader/readme.md

 ```
 5. Build program with Py2Exe using [setup.py](https://github.com/xp4xbox/Puffader/blob/master/Meterpreter_Plugin/setup.py) to compile the program to single .exe.

+> Check my other project [PyEvade](https://github.com/xp4xbox/PyEvade) for more info on how this works.

 ## Help

 If you need any help at all, feel free to post a "help" issue.